Ethan2541/bbrl_subspaces/docs/overview.md

 </center>

 A possible scenario using these task is `Normal -> Hugefoot -> Moon -> Rainfall`.
-Most often, scenarios are carefully design to achieve a specific purpose.
+Most often, scenarios are carefully designed to achieve a specific purpose.
 Depending on their goal, we can derive a few types of scenarios:

 - **Forgetting Scenarios:** a single policy tends to forget the former task when learning a new one.